 Droughts, typhoons, insects, disease, demanding landlords, high taxes, you name it.
 Over the centuries, Japanese farmers have had a lot of reasons to wear sour faces and gripe.
-This year in western Japan, continuous rain and cloudy conditions have led to a disasterous harvest- almost as bad as the one back in the wake of the 1991 Mt.
+This year continuous cold and cloudy conditions in July had many people worrying that this year’s harvest might be as bad as the one back in the wake of the 1991 Mt.
 Pinatubo eruption in the Philippines- and all the volcanic ash it spewed in the air filtering out the sunlight.

-This week, as I walked through the various rice belt areas in Tsukuba (usually along the small rivers),instead of frowns it was mostly smiles as I greeted the farmers – though the mood did appear to be a bit restrained out of respect to the hardships their counterparts in disaster stricken areas.
-The unanimous response to my queries about this year’s harvest was: NOT BAD!
+This week, as I walked through the various rice belt areas in Tsukuba (usually along the small rivers),instead of frowns it was mostly smiles, as I greeted the farmers – though the mood did feel a bit restrained, perhaps out of respect to the hardships their counterparts in disaster (typhoon) stricken areas, or the state of the world in general.
+Anyway though, the unanimous response to my queries about this year’s harvest was: Thumbs up!

 Many of us in Tsukuba live or work near rice fields and are thus able to follow, day by day the complete cycle of rice production.
 From tilling in late April, flooding the fields and transplanting of seedlings in May, then through summer’s wavy deep green sea of rice, it all builds up to this week’s heavy-headed, slouching rice stalks which seem to be begging for a reaping.
 After enjoying following all this everyday for so long, I felt a little sad to see the fields which this week have already been left all cropped and bare from harvest.

 In generations past, the harvesting process required backbreaking effort.
 These days you can watch a whole field being reaped, separated and then the grain itself being poured into containers, all in about 20 minutes.
 Most Tsukuba farmers have had their own reaping vehicles, bought with loans, which can be used to make life easy, for decades.